ssuryanarayanan/Qi-Docs/docs/Writing_Data_API.rst

 ``InsertValue()``
 ----------------

 Inserts data into the specified stream.
-The call will throw an exception if an event already exists at the specified index.

 **Syntax**

-**Qi Client Library**

 ::